-The major currency pairs are the world’s most important currencies because of the volume traded and because they are the most frequently traded.
+The major currency pairs are the world’s most important currencies because of the volume traded.
 The EUR/USD, GBP/USD, USD/JPY, USD/CAD, AUD/USD pairs are considered to be some of the “majors” and represent the most important economies in the world.

 The more trading volume a currency pair has, and the more traders trading the currency on the market, the more liquidity there will be.
 With this higher liquidity, transaction costs for your trade will be lower.
 This means a trader can make a lot of trades and can quickly exit those positions, without it costing too much to do so.
 In contrast, if you were trading some really obscure currency pair, you’re more likely to get a lousy price and it’s going to cost you considerably more in fees to do the same amounts of trades.

 Trading Currency Pairs vs. Ranging Currency Pairs

 The trend is your friend is an old saying that holds true when choosing which currency pair to trade.
 When selecting a currency pair to trade, you should choose one that is moving in a clear and trending direction rather than choosing a currency pair that is moving in a ranging market.
 A currency pair that is trending means more opportunities for you to buy and sell positions.
 The figure above shows the distinction between a trending Forex pair and ranging Forex pair.
 If you want a refresher on different types of Forex charts, read our previous article on Understanding Forex Charts.

 To be successful, you want to be trading high volatility and trending pairs.
 The enemy of any Forex trader is low volatility and choppy sideways consolidation.
 Sometimes the majors will offer strong trends and other times they might not and it would be better to trade a cross currency pair like EUR/GBP, GBP/JPY, EUR/JPY etc. Just because the pair is a major pair does not mean it should be traded – always look at the volatility and trend before jumping in.